List of works based on dreams: "Yesterday"

 Paul McCartney claimed to have dreamed the melody to his song "Yesterday" (1965).
 After he woke up, he thought it was just a vague memory of some song he heard when he was younger.
 As it turned out that he had completely thought up this song all by himself, he recorded it and it became the most covered pop song in the world.

 "Black Sabbath"

-During the days of Earth, Geezer Butler wrote Black Sabbath's eponymous song "Black Sabbath", after a nightmare in which he had encountered a tall black figure at the edge of his bed, gazing at him.
+While the band was previously named "Earth", Geezer Butler wrote Black Sabbath's eponymous song "Black Sabbath", after a nightmare in which he had encountered a tall black figure at the edge of his bed, gazing at him.
 After he woke up, the book on the occult he had been reading prior to the nightmare had mysteriously vanished from his room.
 He later told the band about his experience and recorded the song using a haunting riff and a tritone.

 Named after a 1963 Boris Karloff film, "Black Sabbath" became one of the band's most popular songs, and they even named their debut album and the band itself after it.
 In 2023, Rolling Stone ranked "Black Sabbath" as the greatest heavy metal song of all time.